3lbsofSalt/DansCarBarn/Readme.md

 ## Dans (Goaded) Car Barn - CS3450

-Requirements for the ReadMe for Milestone 1:
+Requirements for the ReadMe for Milestone 1 (according to Canvas):

 - An explanation of the organization and name scheme for the workspace
 - Version-control procedures